TAKE IT DOWN Act signed into law

 Key Takeaways

-On May 20, President Trump signed the TAKE IT DOWN Act (S.146) into Law.
+On May 20, President Trump signed the TAKE IT DOWN Act (S.146) into law.
 The bipartisan bill, which was endorsed by NACo alongside more than a hundred other organizations ranging from technology companies and law enforcement entities to victim advocacy organizations passed in the U.S. House of Representatives with a vote of 409-2 in April, and passed in the Senate by unanimous consent in February.

 Introduced by Sen. Ted Cruz (R-Texas) and Sen. Klobuchar (D-Minn.) in the Senate, and Reps.
-Maria Elvira Salazar (R-Fla.-27) and Madeleine Dean (D-Pa.-4) in the House, the Tools to Address Known Exploitation by Immobilizing Technological Deepfakes on Websites and Networks or “TAKE IT DOWN” Act criminalizes non-consensual intimate image-sharing on digital platforms, including explicit deepfake images.
+Maria Elvira Salazar (R-Fla.) and Madeleine Dean (D-Pa.) in the House, the Tools to Address Known Exploitation by Immobilizing Technological Deepfakes on Websites and Networks or “TAKE IT DOWN” Act criminalizes non-consensual intimate image-sharing on digital platforms, including explicit deepfake images.
 Counties support this legislation as it establishes new remedies to support victims’ efforts to remove non-consensual intimate images from digital platforms, while providing safe harbor for local law enforcement to conduct criminal investigations into the dissemination of such content.

 What is included in the TAKE IT DOWN Act?